glondu/belenios/doc/API.md

     Authorization: Bearer $API_TOKEN

+For `send-message/*` endpoints, the header should be:

+    Authorization: Belenios-HMAC $HMAC

-An HTTP error 401 (Unauthorized) is returned when the token is invalid.
+An HTTP error 401 (Unauthorized) is returned when the header is invalid.

 The root of the API is at `/api/`.
 All endpoints below are relative to